 The school has limited staff parking to the rear of the building.
-Access is kept clear at this point at all time.
-There is potential for students with physcial disabilities to access the site at this point if it were required.
+Access is kept clear at this point at all times for emergency access.
+There is potential for students with physical disabilities to access the site at this point if it were required.